FierceEagle/fierceeagle.github.io/index.md

 {% include Correlation_Representativness_Norm_White.html %}

 Most of the correlations are rather weak, however, they can bring an interesting explaination to results intially discovered by the orginal data set reseachers, which discovered a decreasing representativness and number of transactions in areas of southern London.
 An interesting tidbit to add to this, is that this seems to be the case especially in areas closer to the Home Counties.
 These areas are compromised of the old white middle class leaving the urban core of London in the wake of suburbaniziation during the post-war years, which was later followed by middle class migraint communities.
-Addionally to consider in this regard is if the effect in this instance is based of the inhabitants of these areas choosing Tesco as their store, or if Tesco as a cooperation choose these inhabitants as their customer.
+Addionally to consider in this regard is if the effect in this instance is based of the inhabitants of these areas choosing Tesco as their store, or if Tesco as a company choose these inhabitants as their customer.
 Sadly without further information about Tescos modus operandi in regard to store openings and their aimed for customer base, we can not easily answer this question any further.

-Further to consider at least in part, is skewed data collection, as in the original data set a higher number of Tesco stores from which the data was collected were situated north of the Thames, which introduces a bias towards the more ethnically diverse areas of northern London and its urban core.
+Furthermore to consider at least in part, is skewed data collection, as in the original data set a higher number of Tesco stores from which the data was collected were situated north of the Thames, which introduces a bias towards the more ethnically diverse areas of northern London and its urban core.

 ### So we meet again Mr. Snow